machinedgod/helda/README.md

 ### Basic game
 - Applicative instance and Monad instance for Entity and why are instances of common typeclasses important (reusable knowledge)
+- Tilemap layers (no replacing the tile after pickup)
 - either monad transformer stack or 'runThisEntity' function in the game API
 - Dyre for hotswapping
 - multiple screens to walk to